When should I hire a professional to build my website?

 Contributor John Tatu.
 Web/App Developer

 You want to build a website and it seems like not too long ago that if you wanted to get a new website, it almost always required to hire a professional to do it for you.
 Doing it yourself required expert knowledge of coding if you wanted it to look anything like you want.
 Today, there are many DIY platforms that can help you get the website you want.
 Most of them are simple to use and only need a basic understanding of coding.
 So when should you hire a professional?
+Should you contact a developer directly?
+Or a Digital Marketing company, which offers a range of services?
+And if so, who is the best digital marketing company to contact?

 The current DIY website landscape